Search

 National Fraud Initiative - NFI

-The current NFI exercise is for 2022/23.
-This exercise compliments the Council's own Data Matching and gives the Council access to data from other organisations.
+The current NFI exercise is for 2024/25.
+This exercise complements the Council's own Data Matching and gives the Council access to data from other organisations.

 Audit Scotland carries out data matching under part 2A of the Public Finance and Accountability (Scotland) Act 2000.
 This legislation provides that Audit Scotland may carry out data matching exercises, or arrange for them to be carried out on its behalf.
 The Cabinet Office's NFI team carries out the matching work on our behalf and Audit Scotland prepares a report on the results.

-The Cabinet Office processes the data for NFI exercise in Scotland on behalf of Audit Scotland.
+The Cabinet Office processes the data for the NFI exercise in Scotland on behalf of Audit Scotland.

 The Cabinet Office prepares instructions for participants which are available on its website.